koykov/algoexpert.io/minimum-passes-of-matrix/readme.md

   [-6, -2, 0],
 ]
 ```

-<p>After a first pass, only 3 values can be converted to positives:</p>
+After a first pass, only 3 values can be converted to positives:

 ```
 [